edgio-docs/edgio-docs/src/guides/v7/performance/rules/features.md

 -   Use [feature variables](/guides/performance/rules/feature_variables) to dynamically construct this response body.
 -   This response body is always sent instead of a cached response or the response provided by an origin server.
--   Prevent requests from being forwarded to an origin server by also passing the `set_done` feature.
+-   Prevent requests from being forwarded to an origin server by also passing the `Set Done` feature.

 <edgejs>
 **Key information:**

+-   Set this feature to a Base64-encoded value.
--   Use feature variables to dynamically construct this response body.
+-   Use [feature variables](/guides/performance/rules/feature_variables) to dynamically construct this response body.
 -   This response body is always sent instead of a cached response or the response provided by an origin server.
 -   Prevent requests from being forwarded to an origin server by also passing the `set_done` feature.